 How wonderful is it to have your own scratching bed?!
 Now Fengmi knows the answer to that too and is sure to express her gratitude.

-Just this week, she was FINALLY welcomed into her new forever home back in South Africa.
+Just this week, no longer a stray cat, she was FINALLY welcomed into her new forever home back in South Africa.

 She didn’t seem to take long to settle in there either, because this was taken just an hour or so after arriving at her new home.